adityaanantharaman/100_days_of_ml_code/README.md

 # Day 13 [aug 23]
 Revisited transfer learning in keras.
 Went through Lesson 1 of fast.ai on google colab.
 Worked on Neural Style Transfer with help from Siraj Ravals video.

+# Day 14
+Learnt neural style transfer and the concept of gram matrix.
+Learnt how to use a pretrained conv net in tensorflow.